Medical expert of the article

 - with an increase in the size of the prostate (its benign hyperplasia);

-- against the background of diffuse changes in the prostate gland ;
+- against the background of diffuse changes in the prostate gland;

-- with narrowing of the prostatic urethra;
+- in case of narrowing of the prostatic urethra;

-- due to disturbances in mineral metabolism , in particular calcium and phosphorus;
+- due to disturbances in mineral metabolism, in particular calcium and phosphorus;

 - if disturbances in general metabolism lead to acidosis with an increase in urine pH.